garrison-chen/OWLS-FDplan/README.md

 ## Introduction
 OWLS-FDplan is a service composition planner: Given a set of problem and/or domain described in OWL as input, as well as a service composition problem expressed in OWL-S 1.1, OWLS-FDplan produces a set of plans solving that problem.

-It consists of two programs:
+It consists of two programs (as submodules in this repository):
-1) using OWLS2PDDL to convert OWL files into PDDL files;
+1) using [OWLS2PDDL](https://github.com/garrison-chen/OWLS2PDDL/tree/fb1e1729b549b74075b8125f749d953b1a0efaf3) to convert OWL files into PDDL files;
-2) invoking FastDownwardCaller on this PDDL representation to produce the set of plans (OWL-S).
+2) invoking [FastDownwardCaller](https://github.com/garrison-chen/FastDownwardCaller/tree/a39906beb93233eb077adcd96f0c53f3bbb727d4) on this PDDL representation to produce the set of plans (OWL-S).

 ## How to run